 - The raw data layer is often partitioned by date.
 If there's an insert/update date in the source that can be relied upon, you can organize incremental data loads by that date.
 If there's not a reliable date to detect changes, then you need to decide if the source is copied over in its entirety every time the data load executes.
 This correlates to what extent you need to detect history of changes over time--you probably want to be liberal here since all requirements aren't identified upfront.

 - Very, very few people have access to the raw data layer.
 Just like staging for a data warehouse is considered the back-end "kitchen" area, the raw data layer is usually hands-off for most users except for highly skilled analysts or data scientists.

 - The above sample raw data structure emphasizes security by organizational unit.
-Tradeoff here is a data source table may be duplicated if used by different organizational units.
+The tradeoff here is a data source table may be duplicated if used by different organizational units.
 Therefore, a different type of structure might make more sense depending on your needs.

 For purposes of permitting data retrieval directly from the data lake, usually a different layer is recommended for the curated data, or specialized data.
 It could be organized more simply such as:

 Snapshot Date (if applicable)

 Sales Trending Analysis

 - User queries are from the curated data layer (not usually the raw data layer).
 This area where consumption is allowed is also referred to as a data hub sometimes.

 - The curated data layer contains data for specific, known, purposes.
 This means that the curated data layer is considered "Schema on Write" because its structure is predefined.